Personalised PhD training

 Students within a Centre for Doctoral Training generally have a taught first year, and then will focus on more specialised research.
 Hence, the typical length of such a PhD programme is four years.

-We can currently offer the following broad range of CDTs.
+We are currently involved in the following broad range of CDTs.

 - PhD opportunities within the Alan Turing Institute (a.k.a.
 "The Turing"): The Alan Turing Institute is a joint venture between the universities of Cambridge, Edinburgh, Oxford, University College London, Warwick, and the Engineering and Physical Sciences Research Council (EPSRC).
 Our doctoral studentship scheme leverages the strengths and expertise of these partners while harnessing the Turing’s unique convening power as the UK’s national institute for data science, to foster and develop exciting interdisciplinary engagement with the wider data science community and the world at large.